-Content marketing is expensive and takes up a lot of time.
-A major advantage of using User-Generated Content is that it saves costs and time.
-You use content created by customers, it costs almost nothing and your content becomes more attractive!
+A nice advantage of using User-Generated Content is that it saves you time.
+You use content created by customers, it costs almost nothing and your content becomes more attractive.

 With a business account on Instagram, you have access to a professional dashboard full of interesting statistics.
 You can use these statistics to learn about general trends among your followers and how your content is performing with your audience.
 Don’t get hung up on these statistics.
 You may get a lot of followers and likes, but are these people really interested?
 A lot of this data is seen as valuable, but it doesn’t really say much.
 This is what we call the ‘Vanity Metrics’.
 Vanity Metrics are data that seem useful, but in practice often give a distorted picture of reality and little information about conversions.